1. Help Center

 Creating your Venue's shift

-To activate your online bookings, you would need to create a shift from the Advanced Settings.
+To activate your online bookings, you would need to create a shift from the Table Manager.
 This Shift is where the system would base what timeframes are available for your guests to choose from.

-Your Venue's shifts can be edited from the Advanced Settings
+Your Venue's shifts can be edited from the Table Manager

-To start, Go to the settings page and click on "Set-up and manage Shifts"
+To start, go to the Availability section and click Shifts.

 1. Give the shift a name

-4. Select the time for the first and last seating.
-This does not indicate when the shift starts and ends, but rather the range where customers can either make bookings or walk in.
+4. Select the time for the first and last accepted reservation.
+This does not indicate when the restaurant shift starts and ends, but rather the range where customers can either make reservations or walk in.

 A. Tables: